yannickBurkhardt/LongTermPlanner/README.md

 ## Usage

-Firstly, the LongTermPlanner has to be initialized with the desired properties:
+Firstly, the LongTermPlanner must be initialized with the desired properties:
 `ltp = LTPlanner(DoF, Tsample, v_max, a_max, j_max);`

 To generate a sampled trajectory, its `trajectory` function can be used.